 Along that same track, you can also use melatonin pills to help make you a bit more tired at bedtime.
 Melatonin is naturally created in your body and it is responsible for regulating your sleep cycles.
 You can use melatonin supplements so that you not only have an easier time falling asleep but so you stay asleep throughout the night.
 Start with a small dose to see how you will react.
 Start with 1mg and work up if needed.
 I’ve found that 3mg works well for me.
 5mg and I’m too groggy the next day, so play with the dose to find what works best for you.

 Another natural remedy for sleep is the use of CBD oil.
 Be sure to read this article about CBD oil to learn how it can help with not only better sleep but other ailments as well.
+Lavender Oil is also another great essential oil that can help you relax and fall asleep, which may have an impact on your weight.

 So, do you see how the lack of sleep cause weight gain and how necessary getting sufficient rest is SO important?
-This should be an easy way to help you get on the path to a more healthier life, just by getting into bed earlier!
+This should be an easy way to help you get on the path to a more healthier life, just by getting into bed earlier! lack of sleep cause weight gain

 Bottom line, to optimize your weight loss you should focus on your quality of sleep.
+If you are looking for additional ways to help you be healthy (other than sleep) be sure to read my post about improving your metabolism.

 If you enjoyed this article, please come join the conversation over in my Facebook group, and be sure to follow me on Pinterest.